hwsamuel/Grebe/README.md

 ## Grebe Social Data Aggregator [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Grebe aggregates geo-fenced Canadian Twitter data for research in sociology and public health.
 View our [__demo__](http://199.116.235.207/grebe) to see how the data collected by Grebe can be analyzed and visualized in various ways.
-The demo is IaaS-hosted thanks to [Cybera](http://www.cybera.ca).
 This project is supported by the [Alberta Machine Intelligence Institute (Amii)](http://amii.ca).

 ## Prerequisites